 Incumbents in permanent status holding FLSA exempt classified positions as of June 30, 2015, will be given the opportunity to choose to have their positions voluntarily reassigned to a position designated as either an academic staff or a limited appointment position, or remain in university staff in an FLSA exempt position for as long as he or she holds the position.
 Benefits, leave accruals, job security and other employment conditions will be based on the employee category for the reassigned position.
 After a position incumbent accepts a voluntary reassignment as defined in this policy, there will not be an opportunity to return to University Staff service in the same position.

-Please see the UPS Operational Policy: GEN 0, General Terms and Definitions, for a list of general terms and definitions.
+Please see the UW System Administrative Policy SYS 1225, (formerly Gen 0), General Terms and Definitions, for a list of general terms and definitions.

 - Eligibility for Voluntary Reassignment